jwdinius/jwdinius.github.io/_pages/projects.md

 layout: page
 title: portfolio
 permalink: /projects/
-description: This is my project portfolio.
-Please check back periodically for new projects.
+description: Please check back periodically for new projects.
 ---

 {% for project in site.projects %}